 Linear TV is not dead.
 To paraphrase (parrot-phrase?) the famous Monty Python Parrot Sketch it is not even resting or pining for the fjords.
 It is still here and it is still relevant.

-Thirteen years ago, the PwC report on the European Media Leaders Summit talked of the future importance of integrating broadband and broadcast content and being able to watch either on both TV and PC.
+Fifteen years ago, the PwC report on the European Media Leaders Summit talked of the future importance of integrating broadband and broadcast content and being able to watch either on both TV and PC.

 “If this hybrid environment does evolve, then the future may not revolve around the death of television, but around new life for digital advertising,” it concluded.

-Thirteen years on, the conclusion is roughly the same.
+Fifteen years on, the conclusion is roughly the same.